awsdocs/amazon-ec2-user-guide/doc_source/building-shared-amis.md

 **Note**
 The location of this configuration file can differ for your distribution or if you are not running OpenSSH\.
 If this is the case, consult the relevant documentation\.

-## Identify yourself<a name="public-amis-identity"></a>

-Currently, there is no easy way to know who provided a shared AMI, because each AMI is represented by an account ID\.

-We recommend that you post a description of your AMI, and the AMI ID, in the [Amazon EC2 forum](https://forums.aws.amazon.com/forum.jspa?forumID=30)\.
-This provides a convenient central location for users who are interested in trying new shared AMIs\.

 ## Protect yourself<a name="public-amis-protect-yourself"></a>